Doggystyle: Critical reception

 The album also received some negative criticism.
 Erlewine mentioned the album did not "surprise or offer anything that wasn't already on The Chronic".
 Christopher John Farley noted Snoop Doggy Dogg had little examination over his emotions and feelings.
 David Browne spoke of "Ain't No Fun", stating it was an example of how "musically artful, yet lyrically repellent, this album can be" and went on to say, "It's easy to be impressed one moment and appalled the next".
 Renowned rock critic Robert Christgau gave the album a "dud" rating, which signifies "a bad record whose details rarely merit further thought.
 At the upper level it may merely be overrated, disappointing, or dull.
 Down below it may be contemptible."
 Qs Danny Kelly observed: "Snoop Doggy Dogg's record is more or less a 19-track homage to/gleeful rip off of George Clinton's 'Atomic Dog' ...
 It's inclined to become a touch unimaginative; a tad, let's be honest, dull ...
 And the sleeve competes with The Waterboys' Dream Harder and Billy Joel's River of Dreams as the worst attached to a recent release."

 Despite the initial mixed criticism, critical perception of the album later improved, as Doggystyle has earned several accolades and rankings on critics' "best album" lists.
 A review of the album's reissue upped Qs rating from three to four stars out of five.
 "A modern classic," observed reviewer Tom Doyle.
 In 2020, "Doggystyle" placed 340 in Rolling Stone's Top 500 Albums of All Time.
+In a 2022 ranking of 14 Snoop Dogg albums, Kyle Anderson of Entertainment Weekly placed Doggystyle first.
 The album was also placed at number 84 on Apple Music's 100 Best Albums list in 2024.